orbitmines/ray/README.md

 ---
 <div align="center">

-# Rays: A Universal Language
+# Ray: A Universal Language
 *One Ray to rule them all, One Ray to find them, One Ray to bring them all, and in the darkness bind them.*

 ![header](./docs/header.png)